AmineYn/AmineYn/README.md

 # Hi there 👋
 **Introducing Myself as a Duck 🦆**
-A CS Student who loves understanding how things work, exploring complex systems, and experimenting with them.
+A CS Student who loves exploring how things work under the hood, understanding complex systems, and experimenting with them.

 ---